cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/2020-07-18-Gatway-API-Gateway.md

 7. SDK generation for iOS, Android, and JavaScript

-8. OpenAPI Specification, or Swagger, support.
+8. OpenAPI specification, or Swagger, support.
    - Swagger is a specification and complete framework implementation for describing, producing, consuming, and visualizing RESTful web services.

 9. Request and response data transformation